AtheeshRathnaweera/LibraCore-Backend/README.md

 - ☑︎ Input Validation
   - <span style="font-size:13px;">Validating request bodies with the `FluentValidation` library.</span>
 - ☑︎ API Response Customization and Optimization
-  - <span style="font-size:13px;">Using `query parameters` to customize and optimize API responses, such as controlling the inclusion of related data..</span>
+  - <span style="font-size:13px;">Using `query parameters` to customize and optimize API responses, such as controlling the inclusion of related data.</span>
 - ☐ Pagination and Filtering
 - ☐ Logging and Monitoring
 - ☐ Unit Testing
 - ☐ API Documentation
 - ☐ Database Migration
-- ☐ Versioning
 - ☐ Resilience and Fault Tolerance
   - <span style="font-size:13px;">Implemented using `Polly` for strategies like retries, circuit breakers, and fallback policies.</span>